ReCycler-Initiative/ReCycler/README.md

 - Add and maintain target objects (e.g, Collection spots) and their metadata (attributes)
 - Establish connections to new data sources using data connectors
 - Manage users, roles, and access rights securely
-- Auth0 is utilized as the identity and access management (IAM) solution.
+- Auth0 is utilized as the identity and access management (IAM) solution

 A demo of the multi-organization and multi–use case development version will be released once the required user interface components supporting these generic management capabilities have reached a sufficient level of maturity.